braveTony44/kafka_event_driven/README.md

 Setup zookeeper first,
-Then Satrt you kafka with this configuration
+Then Start you kafka with this configuration

 KAFKA_ZOOKEEPER_CONNECT: "192.168.39.24:2181"
 KAFKA_ADVERTISED_LISTENERS: "PLAINTEXT://192.168.39.24:9092"